 SIMS is one of the most valuable techniques for characterizing insulating, semiconductor, and metallic materials and can help solve process and integration problems.
 However, low-K dielectric materials introduce new issues for SIMS depth profiling.
 The unique insulating properties, chemical structure and often porous nature of the H or C-rich low-K materials make SIMS analysis very challenging since the analysis itself can degrade the material.

 Low-K films are made in a wide spectrum of compositions and there is usually no standard sample available for SIMS data quantification.
 At EAG Laboratories, we have solved these issues.

 Figure 1 shows a SIMS profile of a porous organosilicate low-K film.
 From this measurement we can get the atomic percent of H, C, O, and Si as a function of depth.
 Periodic peaks and dips in the profile show interfaces in this multi-layer structure.

 EAG can provide depth profile characterization services, including:

-Contact us today for your Characterization of Low-K Materials needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your characterization of Low-K material needs.
+Please complete the form below to have an EAG expert contact you.